odinaka541/odinaka541/README.md

 ## What I'm About

-**Data Scientist & AI Engineer** obsessed with turning data into alpha.
+**Data Scientist & AI Engineer** obsessed with turning data into gold.
 Currently architecting AI systems that make sense of the world's messiest datasets while building the next generation of financial technology.

 **The mission:** Create AI so precise, so unbeatable, that it changes how we think about data forever.